The Allure of the Cheap Website

 Can I just hire a cheap freelancer instead of an agency?

 Cheap freelancers often deliver template-based designs, limited SEO knowledge, and minimal ongoing support.
-The quality difference between a $500 freelancer and a professional agency is significant.
-If budget is a concern, a package like webIQ's $1,497 offer provides agency-level quality at a fraction of the typical agency cost.
+The quality difference between a $500 freelancer and a professionally optimized site is significant.
+If budget is a concern, webIQ gives you agency-level quality for free to build and from $29 a month to publish, and it keeps optimizing the site for you over time, which a one-off freelancer never does.

 What is the return on investment for a professional website?

 For a local service business, a single new customer can generate $500 to $5,000 or more in revenue.
-A professional website that generates even a few additional leads per month typically pays for itself within the first month or two, then continues generating returns indefinitely.
+A professionally optimized website that generates even a few additional leads per month pays for a full year of webIQ many times over, then continues generating returns indefinitely.

 Stop losing customers to competitors with better websites.

-Next.js vs WordPress: Which Is Better for Local Service Businesses?
+Next.js vs WordPress: Which Is Better for Contractors

 A side-by-side comparison of Next.js and WordPress for local service businesses.
 Compare speed, SEO, security, maintenance, and cost to find the right platform.